-For more information, visit us in M700 or go to https://yc.yccd.edu/student/tutoring/
+For more information, visit us in bldg.
+300 (near the bookstore) or go to https://yc.yccd.edu/student/tutoring/

 Health Information

 Students are covered by an accident insurance policy up to a maximum of \$20,000 liability for any on-campus activity or school-related activity off campus.
 This is secondary accident insurance coverage, which means that if students have their own accident policy, it will provide the primary coverage and the District's accident insurance policy provides secondary coverage up to the maximum limit.
 However, the policy does not provide100% coverage.